fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 \
 <tt>AudioContext</tt> has a destination property that represents the destination of all audio from that context. \
 \
-There also exist a special type of <tt>AudioContext</tt>: <tt>OfflineAudioContext</tt>.
+There also exists a special type of <tt>AudioContext</tt>: <tt>OfflineAudioContext</tt>.
 The main difference is that it does not render the audio to the device hardware.
 Instead, it generates the audio as fast as possible and saves it into an <a href="https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer" target="_blank" rel="noopener"><tt>AudioBuffer</tt></a>.
 Thus, the destination of the OfflineAudioContext will be an in-memory data structure, while with a regular AudioContext, the destination will be an audio-rendering device.\
 \
 When creating an instance of <tt>OfflineAudioContext</tt>, we pass <tt>3</tt> arguments: the number of channels, the total number of samples and a sample rate in samples per second.